pjmikeh/miguno/README.md

 * We rely on ``supervisord`` to run -- and start/stop -- the Graphite-related daemons ``gunicorn`` and ``carbon-cache`` (the latter daemon collects the actual stats data from other applications)

+Once installed you can collect metrics from your applications and infrastructure tools, and add visually appealing dashboards on top of Graphite to add (meaningful) lipstick to Graphite's default web frontend (see dashboard list at the end of this document).

 # Versions